-The forum raised awareness among the participants on the impact of illicit on SMEs among other local industries and urged stakeholders to collaborate in the fight against the vice for the most effective outcomes.
+The forum raised awareness among the participants on the impact of illicit trade on SMEs among other local industries and urged stakeholders to collaborate in the fight against the vice for the most effective outcomes.
 The domestic market is the springboard on which MSMEs develop their capacity to expand into the export markets.
 This makes it important to provide a fair playing field on which MSMEs can thrive and build capacity to venture into the African market.

-- Digital Trade Workshops: KAM and GIZ partnered to facilitate SMEs in cross border trade, in line with the nation's objectives to increase exports from Kenya.
-The session trained 200 SMEs across 6 counties Nairobi, Mombasa, Kakamega, Kajiado, Machakos and Kiambu.
-The digital trade workshops aimed to increase awareness among participants on available platforms to conduct market analysis and product marketing across different target markets. - Local Sourcing for Partnerships: KAM partnered with COMESA Business Council to host the strategic local sourcing for partnerships workshop with a focus on strengthening the inclusiveness of SMEs in value chains in COMESA region.
-The workshop focused on training SMEs on the Global Food Safety Management Systems, the HACCP Standard and facilitating the integration of the SMEs into the competitive supply chain network of corporate companies and key regional value chains. - Export Tools Workshops: KAM partnered with Danish Industry to host export tools workshop in Nairobi, Nakuru and Mombasa, training 100 SMEs on leveraging existing trade agreements, conducting export readiness assessments on their businesses, and utilizing various tools available to access the export markets.
+Digital Trade Workshops: KAM in partnership with GIZ partnered to facilitate SMEs in cross border trade, in line with the nation's objectives to increase exports from Kenya.
+The session trained 200 SMEs across 6 counties - Nairobi, Mombasa, Kakamega, Kajiado, Machakos and Kiambu.
+The digital trade workshops aimed to increase awareness among participants on available platforms to conduct market analysis and product marketing across different target markets.

+- partnered with COMESA Business Council to host the strategic local sourcing for partnerships workshop with a focus on strengthening the inclusiveness of SMEs into value chains in COMESA region.
+The workshop focused on training SMEs on the Global Food Safety Management systems, the HACCP Standard and further facilitate the integration of the SMEs into the competitive supply chain network of corporate companies and key regional value chains. - Export Tools Workshops: KAM partnered with Danish Industry to host export tools workshop in Nairobi, Nakuru and Mombasa, training 100 SMEs on leveraging existing trade agreements, conduct export readiness assessments on their businesses, and utilize various tools available to assess the export markets.

-L to R: KAM Head of Corporate Communications and Marketing - Lawrence Njenga, KAM Head of Consulting and Business Development - Joyce Njogu, KAM Board Director and former Manufacturing SME Hub Chair -Ciiru Waweru
+L to R, KAM Head of Corporate Communications and Marketing - Lawrence Njenga, KAM Head of Consulting and Business Development - Joyce Njogu, KAM Board Director and former Manufacturing SME Hub Chair - Ciiru Waweru Unilever TeamRasoa Nekesa and Njoki Caroline during the BGP launch

 Business Growth Program: KAM partnered with Unilever Kenya to run the 2024 Business Growth Program.
-The program, which KAM kicked off in 2016, aims to provide manufacturing SMEs with the necessary tools, resources, and guidance to enhance their competitiveness, expand their market reach, and drive sustainable growth.
+The program, which KAM kicked off in 2016, aimed to provide manufacturing SMEs with the necessary tools, resources, and guidance to enhance their competitiveness, expand their market reach, and drive sustainable growth.

-The program aims to develop and implement successful business growth strategies and efficient processes and systems, subsequently, grow SME business to reach regional and international markets.
-It unfolds across seven modules, each crafted to address specific business needs with the overarching goal of enhancing SME competitiveness, expanding market reach, and fostering sustainable growth.
+The program aimed to develop and implement successful business growth strategies and efficient processes and systems, subsequently, grow SME business to reach regional and international markets.
+It unfolded across seven modules, each crafted to address specific business needs with the overarching goal of enhancing SME competitiveness, expanding market reach, and fostering sustainable growth.
 The modules are:

-- Module I Business Growth Strategy Module aims to equip Growth Oriented Enterprises (GOEs) with skills to formulate effective business strategies. - o Module 2 Product Management and Diversification Strategies, provides effective methods for identifying and developing market opportunities, translating them into tangible products, and managing product life cycles. - o Module 3 Market Development and Implementation Strategies, focuses on moving from conceptualization to a competitive marketplace efficiently. - o Module 4 Manufacturing Finance Management, aims at equipping Growth Oriented Enterprises with skills in budgeting, working capital management, and financial analysis. - o Module 5 Strategic Supply Chain Management focuses on optimizing the supply chain for adaptability and agility, especially post-COVID-19 disruptions. - o Module 6 Human Resource Management looks at the changing role of Human Resources with leadership development, talent management, labour laws, employment policies, and occupational health. - Module 7 Good Manufacturing Practices Module looks at good manufacturing practices, their significance in ensuring product safety and wholesomeness and a review of participants' current practices within businesses.
+- o Module I Business Growth Strategy Module to equip Growth Oriented Enterprises (GOEs) with skills to formulate effective business strategies. - o Module 2 Product Management and Diversification Strategies, provided effective methods for identifying and developing market opportunities, translating them into tangible products, and managing product life cycles. - o Module 3 Market Development and Implementation Strategies, focused on moving from conceptualization to a competitive marketplace efficiently. - o Module 4 Manufacturing Finance Management, sought to equip Growth Oriented Enterprises with skills in budgeting, working capital management, and financial analysis. - Module 5 Strategic Supply Chain Management focuses on optimizing the supply chain for adaptability and agility, especially post-COVID-19 disruptions. - o Module 6 Human Resource Management looks at the changing role of Human Resources with leadership development, talent management, labour laws, employment policies, and occupational health. - Module 7-Good Manufacturing Practices Module looks at good manufacturing practices, their significance in ensuring product safety and wholesomeness and a review of participants' current practices within businesses.